HemantaKG/hkdoc/hpc/scheduler/slurm/slurm_workload_manager_installation_and_configuration_on_centos7.md

 ````

 ## Download and build Slurm rpms
-Install "mariadb-server" and "mariadb-devel" on "master server" (or wherever you are building rmps); before running "rpmbuild" to generate slurm rmp packages
+Install "mariadb-server" and "mariadb-devel" on "master server" (or wherever you are building rmps); before running "rpmbuild" to generate the Slurm rmp packages
 ````
 yum install mariadb-server mariadb-devel -y
 ````